Pabloitto/world-time-little/README.md

 ```

 **TODO**
-- Make the side responsive
+- Make the web site responsive
 - Increase the test coverage
 - Refactor to use a palette for the colors